Significant Winter Storm to Bring Heavy Snow and Ice Impacts; Dangerously Cold Temperatures Expands Across the East

 Monday Night

 Northeast winds near 20 knots.
-Seas 4 to 5 feet, occasionally to 6 feet.
+Seas 5 to 8 feet, occasionally to 10 feet.
+Isolated showers.

 Additional Forecasts and Information